Matchbox (brand): Economic difficulties, bankruptcy and the post-Lesney era

 Because of high labour costs, and the lack of enough skilled workers in Hong Kong and Macau, Universal decided to outsource its die casting to mainland China.
 In April 1984, the first Hong Kong-Shanghai joint venture toy company, called Shanghai Universal Toys Co., Ltd. (usually abbreviated as SUTC/上海环球玩具有限公司), was established in Minhang, Shanghai.
 Yeh was the Hong Kong party, while the Shanghai Toys Import & Export Company, the Shanghai Shang Shi Investment Company (the Shanghai Government owned investment vehicle), the Bank of China, and Aijian Holdings, were the Chinese shareholders.
 The CJV contract was signed off with 20-year period of validity.

 1985 saw the first batch of Matchbox toys which had "China" cast on the base.
-Dies were imported to Shanghai from Macau until the early 1990s, when Macau finally ceased producing Matchbox toys.
+Dies were imported to Shanghai from Macau until the early 1990s, when Macau finally ceased producing Matchbox toys and moved its production to the Philippines, Taiwan, and Thailand.
 No dies were designed by SUTC, which confined itself to decal painting, assembling and packing.
 Accompanying its metal casting, SUTC also had a plastic kits and components factory, called Shanghai Universal Plastic Toys Company (usually abbreviated as SUPT/上海环球塑胶玩具有限公司).
 The Motor City series, Matchbox PK series, and many plastic components, were produced there between the late 1980s and mid 1990s.
 Meanwhile, Universal also outsourced its die casting capabilities in Southern China.
-The Yongtai Toys Company (永泰玩具有限公司) produced Matchbox toys under license from Universal, but without fixed assets investment.
+The Yongtai Toys Company (永泰玩具有限公司) produced Matchbox toys under licence from Universal, but without fixed assets investment.